Uniqueness of generating Hamiltonians for topological Hamiltonian flows: Local uniqueness

 \subsection{Example of a non-flow}

-In this section we construct a continuous, area preserving flow, i.e. a path in the group $Homeo(M,\Omega)$, which is a $C^0$ limit of smooth Hamiltonian flows but not a continuous Hamiltonian flow.
-This flow fails to be a continuous Hamiltonian flow, because there exist no $H \in L^{(1, \infty)}(M)$ generating the flow.
+In this section, for any closed symplectic manifold $ (M^{2n},\omega) $, we construct a continuous flow of homeomorphisms, i.e. a continuous path in the group $Homeo(M,\omega)$, which is a $C^0$ limit of smooth Hamiltonian flows, but is not a topological Hamiltonian flow.
+This flow fails to be a topological Hamiltonian flow, because there exist no $H \in L_0^{(1,\infty)}([0,1] \times M)$ generating the flow.